nishain-de-silva/JSONPaper/README.md

     ```
     In JSON data if keyB happens to be an `string` or another primitive type instead of container type of either `object` or `array` then last found intermediete primitive value (in this case string value of keyB) will be return instead of `nil`.

-- if you are not sure of sure of data type particular of an attribute or `dumping` pourpose you can always use `.dump(attributePath)` as it always give the value as a `string` format unless attribute was not found which would give `nil`.
+- To dump data at a particular node for `debugging` pourpose you can always use `.dump(attributePath)` as it always give the value in `string` format unless attribute was not found which would give `nil`.

 ## Future Ideas